gracechin/DE3-ROB1-FEEDING/docs/source/step_by_step.rst

 Below is the step-by-step method to run the demo:

     1. Baxter must be calibrated beforehand.
     2. Input the scale values from calibration into the __mouth_callback__ function in reactive.py python file.
-Figure 22 shows where.

 .. figure:: nstatic/calibrate_replace.png
     :align: center